 Paddle Board: $32.50

 These prices include the life jacket and shuttle back.
-Keep in mind to leave early, as they ask you t finish the 5 mile run and reach Rogers Park (where they will pick you up) by 4:30p.m., or you will incur a $50/hour late fee.
+Arrive at the park early, as they ask you to finish the 5-mile run and reach Rogers Park (where they pick you up) by 4:30p.m., or you will incur a $50/hour late fee.

 Things To Do

 1. Kayaking Or Paddle Boarding.
-We love to kayak, so naturally the 5 mile crystal blue river is what attracted us to this spring in the first place.
-Most springs in Florida are crystal blue and attach to a murky river that you can kayak down.
+I love kayaking, so naturally the 5-mile, crystal blue river is what attracted me to this spring in the first place.
+Most springs in Florida connect to a murky river run.
 Not Weeki Wachee.
 It’s like the entire river is the spring itself here.
-It was so clear and blue, we loved being able to see the schools of fish swim by us underneath the kayak.
-The entire run from the launch site to Rogers Park took us about 5 hours, but can be done much quicker.
-We took our time, stopping to swim and
+It so clear and blue, I felt like I was floating in a river of gatorade.
+The entire run from the launch site to Rogers Park took us about 5 hours, but can be done much quicker without any stops.
+I took my time, stopping to swim and

 climb/jump off trees along the way.
-It’s a pretty easy ride, as the water is pretty still.
-Most of the way it is shallow, making it a great spot to bring the kids to swim.
+It’s a pretty easy ride, as the water is fairly still.
+Most of the run is shallow and sandy, making it a great spot to bring the kids to swim.
 If you want to keep going, you can kayak 2 miles past Rogers Park and you’ll reach the Gulf.
 Just keep in mind that coming back up you will be going against the current.
 Make sure you bring lots of water, sunscreen, and food!
 The water may be 72 degrees year round, but the sun is hot and you will get burnt if you don’t wear proper sun protection.
 Play it safe and bring a bag with you on your kayak/paddle! (: